spacelift-io/user-documentation/docs/integrations/source-control/github.md

 ### Commit status notifications

-Commit status notifications are triggered for [_proposed_ runs](../../concepts/run/proposed.md) to provide feedback on the proposed changes to your stack - running a preview command (eg. `terraform plan` for Terraform) with the source code of a short-lived feature branch with the state and config of the stack that's pointing to another, long-lived branch.
-Here's what such a notification looks like:
+Commit status notifications are triggered for [_proposed_ runs](../../concepts/run/proposed.md) to provide feedback on the proposed changes to your stack.
+You can trigger a proposed run using a preview command (e.g. `terraform plan` for Terraform) with the source code of a short-lived feature branch with the state and config of the stack that's pointing to another, long-lived branch.
+Here's what commit status notifications looks like:

-...when the run is in progress ([initializing](../../concepts/run/README.md#initializing)):
+1\.
+When the run is in progress ([initializing](../../concepts/run/README.md#initializing)):

 ![](../../assets/screenshots/Test_a_change_by_marcinwyszynski_·_Pull_Request__6_·_spacelift-io_marcinw-end-to-end.png)

-...when it succeeds _without changes_:
+2\.
+When it succeeds _without changes_:

 ![](<../../assets/screenshots/Test_a_change_by_marcinwyszynski_·_Pull_Request__6_·_spacelift-io_marcinw-end-to-end (2).png>)

-...when it succeeds _with changes_:
+3\.
+When it succeeds _with changes_:

 ![](<../../assets/screenshots/Test_a_change_by_marcinwyszynski_·_Pull_Request__6_·_spacelift-io_marcinw-end-to-end (1).png>)

-...and when it fails:
+4\.
+And when it fails:

 ![](<../../assets/screenshots/Test_a_change_by_marcinwyszynski_·_Pull_Request__6_·_spacelift-io_marcinw-end-to-end (3).png>)